Slavery in Lebanon: Ottoman Lebanon (1516–1920)

 Lebanon belonged to Ottoman Empire in 1516–1920.
 African slaves were imported from the Red Sea slave trade via Damascus, and from the Trans-Saharan slave trade via Egypt; there were also a small import of Caucasian (mostly Circassian) girls for the rich.

 Eunuchs and female slaves were used for domestic service in private households (harems).

 The Ottoman Empire issued decrees to restrict and gradually prohibit the slave trade and slavery between 1830 and 1909 in response to Western pressure.
 The Firman of 1830 officially mandated liberation of white slaves; the Suppression of the slave trade in the Persian Gulf (1847) banned the import of African slaves via the Persian Gulf route; the Prohibition of the Circassian and Georgian slave trade (1854–1855) banned the import of white slaves; the Prohibition of the Black Slave Trade (1857) banned the import of African slaves regardless of route; and the Anglo-Ottoman Convention of 1880 gave the British permission to search all suspected slave ships on route to Ottoman harbours.
 Furthermore, the Disestablishment of the Istanbul Slave Market (1847), which closed the open slave market in the Ottoman capital, in practice advised the other Ottoman cities to remove the open slave markets indoors to conduct slave trade more discreetly.

 These laws were however, not strictly enforced in the Ottoman provinces in practice.
 Islamic law permitted slave trade, which made it difficult to enforce the laws.
 Further, while the open slave trade was progressively more restricted, slavery itself remained legal.

 By the 1870s, the slave market in Beirut was conducted away from the public eye and mainly consisted of private importation and private sale.

-In 1877, there were about 4,500 "negresses" in the private Muslim households in Beirut, with an average of 450 being imported annually, in addition to about 100 white (Circassian) women each year.
+In 1877, there were about 4,500 "negresses" in the private households in Beirut, with an average of 450 being imported annually, in addition to about 100 white (Circassian) women each year.

-The Anti-Slavery Society reported in the late 1870s concerning Beirut:

-"Most of the Christian natives, who in former times made use of the slave negresses as house servants (a practice borrowed from their Moslem neighbhours) have now, out of enlightenment and conviction, willingly given up the bad habit, and slavery may be said to be chiefly practiced among the Moslem and Turks.
-The number of negresses owned as slaves in the Moslem houses at Beirut amounts to about 4,500, and the average number imported annually, partly by sea from Egypt, and partly by land from Damascus, is not more than 450.
-Those who are brought by sea, are brought chiefly in native sailing vessels, and passed as maid-servants through the custom-house.
-Whenever a difficulty arises there concerning them, the bright yellow metals are made use of, and every difficulty disapears at once".